sunodmongia/sunodmongia/README.md

 # 💻 Summer Intern - Defense Research & Development Organisation (DRDO)
 _Dates of Employment: July 2025 - Aug 2025_

-- Trained in Cybersecurity, Cryptography, and Network Security, with hands-on experience in penetration testing, vulnerability assessment, and exploitation techniques using tools like Metasploit, Wireshark, and Nmap.
+- Underwent specialized training in Cybersecurity, Cryptography, and Network Security, focusing on real-world defense applications and secure infrastructure design.
+- Gained hands-on experience in penetration testing, vulnerability assessment, and exploitation techniques using industry-grade tools such as Metasploit and Nmap.
-- Researched and applied secure communication protocols and encryption algorithms (AES, RSA, ECC), while preparing technical reports and recommendations for strengthening defense mechanisms.
+- Researched, implemented, and analyzed secure communication protocols and encryption algorithms (AES, RSA, ECC) to evaluate system robustness against modern attack vectors.
 ---

 ### 🛠️ Languages and Tools: